Your privacy rights

 Can I request anonymity?

-Whenever it is legal and practicable, we may offer the opportunity to deal with general inquiries without providing your name (for example, by accessing general information on our website).
+Whenever it is legal and practicable, we may offer the opportunity to address general inquiries without providing your name (for example, by accessing general information on our Site).
 The Proceeds of Crime (Money Laundering) and Terrorist Financing Act requires us to confirm the identity of all new clients.
 It may also require us to disclose information in relation to certain large cash transactions.

 Communicating with Us